mickalleny2k/ML-Project2/README.md

 **by Michael Allen (g00425633@atu.ie)**

-This repository contains my assessment for the Applied Statistics module.
+This repository contains Project 2 for the Machine Learning module.

 ## PURPOSE